mtalexan/fleek-config/README.md

 ~/.local/share/fleek/bin/fleek-apply --impure
 ```

-The `--impure` is required if you want uncommited (but tracked) files from this git repo to be included in the build.
+The `--impure` is required if you want uncommitted (but tracked) files from this git repo to be included in the build.
 The `--impure` is also required if you use nixGL (i.e. `custom.nixGL.gpu = true` in your `hosts/*.nix` for the current system).

 The `fleek-apply` script will be in your path after the first home-manager switch and can be called directly.
-Any options passed to it are passed to the home-manager package, it simply acts as a wrapper to ensure the home-manager from this git repo's flake defintiion is used, and UNFREE packages are allowed.
+Any options passed to it are passed to the home-manager package, it simply acts as a wrapper to ensure the home-manager from this git repo's flake definition is used, and UNFREE packages are allowed.

 ### Update Everything